cfangmeier/vitex/README.md

   - Custom `init.vim` for editing LaTeX (of course feel free to personalize)
   - Embedded PDF view using Evince with auto reload
   - Synctex support
+  - Support for editing and viewing Markdown too
   - That's pretty much it!

 ## Requirements